 8 has greater than 1000 cubic kilometers ejecta.
 (240 cubic miles)

 The above index is intended to classify volcanic eruptions during our historical time and does not even address the ancient volcanic eruptions.
 For instance, the Yellowstone caldera erupted 2059 mya with a volume of 2450 cubic kilometer and again 639,000 years ago with over 1000 cubic kilometers.

 Too, there were at least another sixteen eruption in various places on the North American continent from 35 mya to 12 mya with the amount of ejecta ranging from over 1000 cubic kilometers to 5000 cubic kilometers.

 List of Volcano Types

-So far in my research, I have found six types of volcanoes, that is those which eject magma.
-There are other non magma volcanoes, such as the mud volcano found in Yellowstone, but these are not included in this list.
+So far in my research, I have found seven types of volcanoes, that is those which eject magma.
+There are other non-magma volcanoes, such as the mud volcano found in Yellowstone, but these are not included in this list.